A high school football game was called off after a brawl. A coach says his players were called racist slurs.

 The trouble, McGinnis said, started in the second quarter as his team, the Roxbury Prep High School Wolves, faced off against the Georgetown Middle High School Royals on Sept.
 17. Georgetown has a student body that is 93 percent White, while 97 percent of Roxbury Prep students are either Black or Latino.

 About 450 people were packed at the field in Georgetown, Mass., less than 10 miles from the New Hampshire border.
 The Wolves were about 90 minutes from their school’s campus in the Boston suburbs.
 What was supposed to be a routine night of high school football devolved into one of chaos, so much so that referees had to cancel the game after a fight between players.
-McGinnis and his assistant coaches are alleging the melee broke out over the racial slurs Royals players repeatedly hurled at the Wolves throughout the game while referees and the Royals’ coaches did nothing to stop it.
+McGinnis and his assistant coaches are alleging the melee broke out over the racial slurs Royals players repeatedly hurled at the Wolves throughout the game while referees and the Royals’ coaches did not do enough to stop it.

 Georgetown Public Schools Superintendent Carol Jacobs wrote in a statement the following day that there were “many different versions of what happened at this game … swirling around on social media” and that school officials and police were investigating.
 Georgetown Police Chief Donald Cudmore told WCVB his department is working with the Essex District Attorney’s Office to figure out what happened.